'The Preppy Cookbook' serves up comfort food on a silver spoon

-NEW YORK A new cookbook sings the praises of a more gracious world, where invitations are handwritten, brunch begins at 12:15 sharp, and asparagus is fingered, not forked.
+NEW YORK, Sept 10 A new cookbook sings the praises of a more gracious world, where invitations are handwritten, brunch begins at 12:15 sharp, and asparagus is fingered, not forked.

 Chef Christine E. Nunn includes 125 recipes in "The Preppy Cookbook," from meat loaf to macaroni and cheese and shuns the trendy for the tried and true.